ELZO3BI/PasswordGear/README.md

  sha384/
  sha512.

-in this program you have 8 options, either you want to output a strong password or if you want to hash/encrypt your password. feel free using or copying it.
+in this program you have 8 options, either you want to output a strong password or if you want to hash/encrypt your password, feel free using or copying it.